ohscar/rmalloc/doc/paper/steve.rst

 #.
 Exit on EOF.

-Next, I'll describe the specifics on the three main loops (peakmem, allocstats, memplot) and then the tools that use them.

 Driver Modes
 =============
+In this section, I'll describe the specifics on the three main loops (peakmem, allocstats, memplot) and then the tools that use them.

 peakmem
 ~~~~~~~~~~~~~
 Find the largest amount of memory during the driver's lifetime for a specific opsfile, as calculated by the highest